Postal Service Reports Increase In Dog Attacks On Letter Carriers

 - On USPS.com, people can indicate whether they have dogs at their address.
 This helps fill-in letter carriers who don't know all the neighborhood hounds.

 While letter carriers encounter plenty of dogs, they aren't the ones bitten the most.
 The Centers for Disease Control and Prevention reports that children are most likely to be bitten.
-The rate is highest among kids age 5-9.
+The rate is highest among kids ages 5-9.
 Among adults, men are more likely than women to be bitten.

-Almost one in five dog bites gets infected, according to the CDC.
-Some diseases that can be contracted from a dog bite include rabies, pasteurella, tetanus and MRSA (a type of Staph infection).
+Almost 1 in 5 dog bites gets infected, according to the CDC.
+Some diseases that can be contracted from a dog bite include rabies, pasteurella, tetanus and MRSA (a type of staph infection).

 Cities that had the most dog attacks on postal workers in 2016: